You are here

 The question of whether there is sufficient evidence to substantiate a violation will be decided based on the preponderance of the evidence.
 This means that which is more convincing, credible, and of greater weight or probability.
 It is also known as 50% plus a feather.

 After all information has been presented and the hearing has been adjourned, the SHP goes into a closed deliberation to determine whether the respondent is responsible or not responsible.
 The determination between responsible and not responsible is made by a majority vote of the SHP.
-If the vote results in a tie, the chair becomes a nonvoting member.

 All hearings are closed to the public.